xe6/woolf-ai-analyzer/README.md

 You can also use Swagger UI to upload the files and execute the request.

 1. Navigate to Swagger UI at http://localhost:3030/api
+2. Select the endpoint and click on 'Try it out'
-2. Click on the Add string item button (note: this is a default UI label in Swagger, it's not actually a string item, it's a file item).
+3. Click on the Add string item button (note: this is a default UI label in Swagger, it's not actually a string item, it's a file item).
-3. Select your PDF files using the Browse… button.
+4. Select your PDF files using the Browse… button.
-4. Click Execute to run the request.
+5. Click Execute to run the request.

 ![alt text](<docs/images/swagger-ui.png>)

 > Note: Sometimes, the underlying VertexAI endpoint may decline the request, in which case you will receive 500 Internal Server Error with 'Failed to send request to Vertex AI.
 Please, try again later.' error message.
 In this case, you should wait a little bit and try again.

----
-## Considerations for further improvement
-Since this project serves as an MVP to demonstrate technical skills and the integration of the VertexAI API, several aspects such as validation, rate-limiting, and security measures were intentionally left out to maintain focus on the core functionality.

-Below is a list of potential improvements that can be implemented in future iterations to enhance the robustness, scalability, and security of the application:

-1. Input Validation:

-- Ensure that uploaded files meet specific criteria, such as format (only PDF files allowed), file size, and content type.
-- Implement schema validation (e.g., using Zod or Joi) for incoming data to prevent malformed requests.

-2. Rate-Limiting:

-- Implement rate-limiting to prevent abuse of the API by limiting the number of requests from a single IP or user within a given time frame (e.g., using @nestjs/throttler).

-3. Authentication:

-- Introduce user authentication (e.g., JWT, OAuth) to secure endpoints and limit access to authorized users.

-4. Cloud File Storage instead of in-memory buffer store:

-- When handling a lot of concurrent requests, Node.js server will likely run out of memory to process intermediate PDF files.
-- Consider integrating cloud storage solutions (e.g., AWS S3, Google Cloud Storage) to handle file uploads and provide better scalability.
-- Implement a file retention policy to manage file storage and clean up unused files after a certain period.

-5. Container optimization:

-- Use more lightweight and secure base image to run the application

 ---
 ## Notes on technical implementation